What is HDHomeRun?

 What streaming devices support HDHomeRun?

-Major streaming devices — such as Fire TV and Apple TV — aren’t your only option for watching and recording local NBC, CBS, ABC, FOX and PBS stations.
+Roku, Amazon Fire TV and Apple TV aren’t your only options for watching and recording local TV channels.

 PCs running Windows 10, and Xbox One are on the long list of compatible devices with HDHomeRun tuners.